The Roman Guard & Evidence for the Resurrection

 Let us continue…There are 2 types of guards during this time.
 A Roman guard and a Temple guard.

-The Night Jesus Was In The Tomb
+Where was the Roman Guard on the Night Jesus Was In The Tomb?

 French priest and historian, E. LeCamus stated “Never had a criminal given so much worry after His execution.
 Above all never had a crucified man had the honor of being guarded by a squad of soldiers”

 Everything was done in human policy to PREVENT a Resurrection.

 So just think of this.
 All of a sudden a great earthquake takes place.
 An angel descends from heaven and rolls the stone not just out of the way, but rolls it halfway up the mountainside.
 How would 12 men, do this type of feat, in front of all of these watchmen?
 Without alarming anyone?
 Anyways, the Roman guards saw this with their own eyes, and Matthew 28:4 states that were so scared they “became like dead men”.

 The question is what do the soldiers do?
 Do they say someone broke the seal (who, if they did and had no one to point to, the soldiers would be punished to death)?
 Do they say they broke the seal(a crime punishable by death).
 Do they lie and say they fell asleep (also punishable by death), or do they say Jesus rose from the dead and bounced (blasphemy, which we know is punishable by death).

 The Bible says that the Roman Guard came rushing into the city.
 They confronted the chief priests and told them everything that had happened.
 The religious leaders assembled together and gave a large sum of money to the soldiers to falsely accuse the disciples of stealing the body (false witness was also punishable by death under Roman law).
 They took the Money… They wanted to hide the evidence for the resurrection.